Under the Mistletoe: Commercial performance

 Under the Mistletoe debuted at number one on the US Billboard 200 chart, selling 210,000 copies in its first week.
 This became Bieber's third US number one debut and his fifth US top ten album.
-It was also became the first Christmas album by a male artist to debut at number one and the first solo artist to have three number one albums before his 18th birthday.
+It also became the first Christmas album by a male artist to debut at number one and the first solo artist to have three number one albums before his 18th birthday.
 In its second week, the album dropped to number six on the chart, selling an additional 97,000 copies, which was a 54% decrease.
 In its third week, the album climbed to number five on the chart, selling 84,000 more copies.
-In its fourth week, the album dropped to number six on the chart, selling 142,000 copies, which was an 69% increase.
+In its fourth week, the album dropped to number six on the chart, selling 142,000 copies, which was a 69% increase.
 By the end of 2011, the album totaled 1,245,000 copies in US sales, according to Nielsen SoundScan, and was the eleventh best-selling album of the year.
 As of December 2015, the album had sold 1,510,000 copies.
 On June 24, 2020, the album was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.

-The album also debuted within the top 10 in Spain, Australia, Norway, and the Netherlands.
+The album also debuted at number one in Canada, and within the top 10 in Ireland, Italy, Spain, Denmark, Australia, Norway, Sweden, New Zealand, and the Netherlands.